ILIAS-eLearning/ILIAS/docs/development/accessibility.md

 22. Use an onchange event on a select element to update other elements i.e. in a form without causing a change of context.
 (3.2.2)
 ## Messages
 23. Make users aware that an error has occurred and help them to determine what is wrong i.e. by indicating form fields in the error message.
 Make failure messages as specific as possible.
 (3.3.1)

-- Use aria-required property to identify required fields.
+	* Use aria-required property to identify required fields.
-- Use role aria-invalid on required fields that have no input.
+	* Use role aria-invalid on required fields that have no input.
-- Use aria role alertdialog for the Failure message.

-•	Use aria role alertdialog for the Failure message.
+	* Use aria role alertdialog for the Failure message.
 24. We must have confirmation dialogues before an action is taken that has serious consequences and / or cannot be reversed i.e. deleting objects.
 (3.3.4)
 25. Use the aria role status for status messages.
 (4.1.3)
 ## Extra Content